JILSPATEL/esdProject/README.md

 - **Google OAuth 2.0 Login**: Secure authentication using Google accounts
 - **JWT Token-based Authorization**: Stateless session management
 - **Protected Routes**: Frontend route guards for authenticated users
+- **User-Specific Single Session Enforcement**:
+  - Each user can only be logged in on ONE tab at a time
+  - Same user re-login automatically logs out previous tabs within 1 second
+  - Different users can be logged in simultaneously on different tabs
+  - Real-time session synchronization across browser tabs
+- **Advanced Tab Management**:
+  - Unique tab ID generation and tracking
+  - Periodic session validation checks (1-second interval)
+  - Cross-tab logout synchronization via localStorage events

 ### Bill Management
 - **View Bill History**: Students can see all their assigned bills